Multi-Sample Plotting

 Property versus Depth

 If the input samples are taken at a specific depth, then it is usually of interest to plot certain fluid properties versus depth.
-This will show similarities and differences for different fluids in the same larger fluid system.
+This will show similarities and differences for various fluids in the same larger fluid system.

 Compositions